jundalisay/superb/content/en/research/einstein/epr/part-1.md

 Ψ’= pΨ = (h/2πi)dΨ/dx = p0Ψ          (4)
 ```

-Thus, in Eq.
-2's state, the momentum has certainly `p0`.
+Thus, in Equation 2's state, the momentum has certainly `p0`.
 The particle's momentum in the state given by Eq.
 (2) is real.

-On the other hand, if Eq.
-(1) does not hold, thn `A` no longer has a particular value.
+On the other hand, if Equation 1 does not hold, thn `A` no longer has a particular value.
 This is the case, for example, with the coordinate of the particle.

 The operator corresponding to it, such as `q`, is the operator of multiplication by the independent variable.
 Thus,